swiftlang/swift/docs/SIL.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Swift requires that all local variables be initialized before use.
 In
-constructors, all instance variables of a struct, oneof, or class type must
+constructors, all instance variables of a struct, union, or class type must
 be initialized before the object is used and before the constructor is returned
 from.